ksarkies/XBee-Acquisition/Development/XBee-node-test/README.md

 This is a test firmware for a remote unit.
 Written in C under avr-gcc.
 The node hardware is based on the ATMega48 series.
-The hardware is defined in [gEDA-XBee](https://github.com/ksarkies/XBee-Acquisition/tree/master/Development/gEDA-XBee-Test) but is also useable with the watermeter board.
+The hardware is defined in [gEDA-XBee](https://github.com/ksarkies/XBee-Acquisition/tree/master/Development/gEDA-XBee-Test) but is also useable with the watermeter board which uses the ATTiny841.

 A message containing counts from an external pulse source is sent to the coordinator at timed intervals in the timer ISR.
 The program will flash an LED